The Effects of Stress Are Crucial

 - Practicing Heart Map

 These are fantastic stress effect management tools.
-Furthermore, there are EFT (Emotional Freedom Techniques).
+Furthermore, there are also EFT (Emotional Freedom Techniques).
 The simple act of tapping your fingertips to specific points on your head and chest while you think of a specific problem.
-By tapping the energy meridian and voicing positive affirmation words helps to clear the emotioanal block.
-This process helps to balance you rmind and body, which is essential for optimal helath of all the effects of stress.
+By tapping the energy meridian and voicing positive affirmation words help to clear the emotional block.
+This process helps to balance your mind and body, which is essential for the optimal health of all the effects of stress.